|

 The objective countries are Indonesia (the 1st year), Malaysia, Vietnam, and

-India (the 2nd year), China and Thailand (the 3rd year) in Asia, and Palau
+India (the 2nd year), China and Thailand (the 3rd year) in Asia, and Palau and

 Guam (the 1st year) in the Pacific region.
 Cooperating with the partnership

-universities and local governments’ officials, the history, culture, life-style
+universities and local governments’ officials, the history, culture, life-style and

-custom that related to solid waste generation in the objective countries
+custom that related to solid waste generation in the objective countries are to

 be clarified, respectively.
 Subsequently, a methodology choosing appropriate